ibnuda/fpmortals/manuscript/complete.md

     ): String \/ R
   }
 ~~~~~~~~

-We can request evidence of default values with `Default.Aux[A, D]` and duplicate
-all the methods to deal with the case where we do and do not have a default
-value.
-However, Shapeless is merciful (for once) and provides
-`Default.AsOptions.Aux[A, D]` letting us handle defaults at runtime.

 Kita dapat meminta bukti nilai default dengan `Default.Aux[A, D]` dan menduplikasi
 semua metooda agar menangani kasus yang tergantung dari ketersediaan nilai default.